Cat Breeds in Australia

 Origins of Persian Cat

 The Persian Cat is the oldest cat breed in the world today.
 Their early history is unknown, but many people agree that she came from Persia and Turkey.
-Pietro Della Valle, an Italian explorer, was the one who introduced Persian to Europe in the early 17th century, and after two centuries this particular breed had established herself as one of the most popular cat breeds in the Europe.
+Pietro Della Valle, an Italian explorer, was the one who introduced Persian to Europe in the early 17th century, and after two centuries this particular breed had established herself as one of the most popular cat breeds in Europe.

 They are quiet cats that enjoy quiet environments, and that is the reason why they are not suitable for noisy households.
 They are perfect companions for elderly people and singles.
 They don’t have an issue when the owner decides to leave them alone for a while.